alephium/old-wiki/Miner-Guide.md

 ### Start mining

+Please make sure that your local node is fully synced before mining.
+We will add validation for this in our next major release.

 You can **start** mining on your local node by doing a POST on `/miners?action=start-mining`.

 The server should answer simply with `true` to confirm that the mining process has now started.